LucaRhaus/Minority-Representation/README.md

-**Repository for a term paper project on minority representation in democracies. **
+**Repository for a term paper project on minority representation in democracies.
+Written in R-Quarto.**

 ## 1. Setup